 Q. Where do students get picked up for their lessons?
 A. Students will be picked up mostly from home or from school.
 Students can also be picked up from different locations as long as DEA has approved the location before booking a driving hour.
 We also pick up students from Holbrook HS, Braintree HS, Randolph HS, and Avon HS, and Stoughton HS.

 Q. What if I can’t make a driving hour?
 A. We ask that if you cannot make a scheduled appointment, you cancel 24 hours before your start time.
 If you do not show up for an hour, cancel inside of the 24 hour grace period or do not have your permit with you at the time of pick up we will charge you $40 for the missed appointment.
-We do not want to charge you, but it’s not fair to our instructors who will be expecting you that day.
+Exceptions may be made in cases of emergencies.

 Q. Do you offer private lessons?
 A. Yes we offer private lessons for anyone who would like to brush up their skills before the road test, or just tackle a specific driving skill.
 Students that are not ready for the road test may seek additional hours.
 We off a discounted rate to our students who wish to do this.
 (See pricing page for more info.)